 Teachers often mention parental respect (or lack thereof) for their office hours as an issue.

-We found this familiar sentiment from an educator in our WeAreTeachers community: “It’s 9 a.m. on a Saturday morning.
-I’m being questioned about a lost binder, and she wants to know how her kid is doing.
+We found this familiar sentiment from an educator in our WeAreTeachers community: “It’s 9 AM on a Saturday morning.
+A parent is asking about a lost binder and wonders how her kid is doing.
 I don’t want to seem uncaring [by not] respond[ing].
 I also don’t want to encourage them to message [me] about things that aren’t urgent (outside of office hours) either.”
 Now, imagine this from multiple parents, through multiple apps and platforms.
 You get the idea.
 Way.
 Too.
 Much.

-What you can do: If you limit options, you get rid of distractions, so parents may think twice about bugging a teacher during Sunday brunch.
+What you can do: Limiting options allows you to get rid of distractions.
+As a result, parents may think twice about bugging a teacher during Sunday brunch.
 Support teachers in their effort to manage their self-care and create boundaries.
-Encourage healthy habits, like weekday-only communication for nonemergencies, and have teachers set their office hours in your designated communication app.
+Encourage healthy habits, like weekday-only communication for non-emergencies, and have teachers set their office hours in your designated communication app.

-What you can do: Students with more than one teacher and larger families with multiple teachers may suffer from severe information overload.
+What you can do: Students with more than one teacher, and larger families with multiple teachers, may suffer from severe information overload.
 The result?
 They disengage, and everyone pays the price.
-Letting teachers pick and choose free apps without restrictions lengthens the communication divide.
+Letting teachers pick and choose free apps increases the communication divide.
 We’re fans of Bloomz to help bridge the gap.
-Bloomz provides an all-in-one, user-friendly solution for parent, student, and staff communication.
+Bloomz provides an all-in-one, user-friendly solution for communication.
 It’s free for teachers, with options for school-wide upgrades if you choose.
 They also added a robocalling feature which is not only convenient but can save you money if you’re paying for a different platform.

-What you can do: The PTA, after-school clubs, sports teams, and your general district are all staples that help your school community thrive.
-They are all sending communications and using additional apps, too!
+What you can do: The PTA, after-school clubs, sports teams, and your general district are staples that help your school community thrive.
+They all send communications and use apps, too!
 Simply put: Make streamlining your teachers’ parent-communication efforts the number-one priority to ensure your school’s success.
 Choose an app that can handle the needs of individual teachers and the larger school community.